 The bill amends the Revised Code to enhance substance use education in Ohio schools by requiring the Department of Education and Workforce, in collaboration with the Department of Mental Health and Addiction Services, to develop a list of evidence-based curricula and instructional strategies.
-It mandates that both nonchartered nonpublic schools and chartered nonpublic schools provide age-appropriate instruction on the harmful effects of substance use, with the latter having the flexibility to determine how this instruction is delivered.
-Additionally, the bill requires school districts and public schools to report annually on their prevention-focused programs and services, including curriculum, professional development, and the number of substance abuse cases.
+It mandates that nonchartered nonpublic schools include age-appropriate instruction on the harmful effects of substance use in their health curriculum, while allowing chartered nonpublic schools to provide similar instruction that adheres to best-practice frameworks.
+Additionally, the bill requires school districts and public schools to report annually on their prevention-focused programs and services related to substance use, bullying, and other harmful behaviors.

 As Reported By Senate Committee: 3301.0732, 3313.60, 3313.6024